alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 And it’s not just console i/o that’s problematic in Windows:

-international characters in filesystem paths, or in environment variables, or in command line arguments, whatever, are problematic in Windows, by default resulting in gobbledygook garbage and/or failed operations.
+international characters in filesystem paths, or in environment variables, or in command line arguments, whatever, are problematic in portable `char`-based code in Windows, by default resulting in gobbledygook garbage and/or failed operations.

 *Most of these problems can be fixed.*